JuanTarrio/rebvo/README.md

-# REBIVO
+# REBiVO
 ## Realtime Edge Based Inertial Visual Odometry for a Monocular Camera

 Tarrio, J. J., & Pedre, S. (2015).
 Realtime Edge-Based Visual Odometry for a Monocular Camera.
 In Proceedings of the IEEE International Conference on Computer Vision (pp. 702-710).

+Tarrio, J. J., & Pedre, S. (2017).
+Realtime edge based visual inertial odometry for MAV teleoperation in indoor environments.
+Journal of Intelligent and Robotic Systems.

-REBVO tracks a camera in Realtime using edges.
-The system is split in 3 components.
+REBiVO tracks a camera in Realtime using edges and inertial data, is a slim system targeted for MAV operation.
+The system is split in 4 components.
 A library containing the core (rebvolib/librebvolib.a) An on-board app (app/rebvorun) to launch the library to do all the processing and send data over UDP An an OpenGL visualizer (app/visualizer) to show the newwork tranmitted data.
+A ROS wrapper (under development)

 Introductory video: https://youtu.be/7pn29iGklgI

 ### System requirements